This page accompanies our general advice on FASTPASS at Walt Disney World.

 When we updated the plans, we kept track of how many times each attraction was identified as needing FastPass+.
 As we did for the Magic Kingdom's FastPass+ priorities, here's Epcot's chart:

-Epcot offers FastPass+ for 13 different experiences, and it was a little surprising to see that FastPass+ was useful in at at least some circumstances in more than half of the attractions.
+Epcot offers FastPass+ for 12 different experiences, and it was a little surprising to see that FastPass+ was useful in at at least some circumstances in about half of the attractions.
 Read on for a detailed explanation of why these attractions show up most frequently in our Epcot touring plans.

 Epcot's Tiered FastPass+ Attractions and Their Impact on Touring Plan Strategy